AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 # 15. Gregory Nazianzen.

+## Bishop of Constantinople.

-Gregory of Nazianzus, born 330 AD, was one of the greatest orators of the ancient church. **Gibbon** sarcastically says: "The title of Saint has been added to his name, but the tenderness of his heart, and the elegance of his genius, reflect a more pleasing luster on the memory of Gregory Nazianzen."
+Gregory of Nazianzus, born 330 AD, was one of the greatest orators of the ancient church.
+Gibbon sarcastically says: "The title of Saint has been added to his name, but the tenderness of his heart, and the elegance of his genius, reflect a more pleasing luster on the memory of Gregory Nazianzen."
 The child of a Christian mother, Nonna, he was instructed in youth in the elements of religion.
 He enjoyed an early